 You’re invited to Give Local!

-Parker Arts is hosting Give Local, a new event being held December 4th on Colorado Gives Day.
+Parker Arts is hosting Give Local, a second year event being held December 10th on Colorado Gives Day.
 Colorado Gives Day is an annual statewide movement to celebrate and increase philanthropy in Colorado through online giving.
 Give Local takes that idea one step further by giving the community the opportunity to stop by and meet some of the amazing local non-profit organizations that Parker Arts partners with throughout the year.
-The morning will include free breakfast burritos, yogurt bars and coffee.
+The morning will include free breakfast and coffee.

 If you would like to donate to Parker Arts, please do that here!